flaviohenriquealmeida/grunt-features/README.md

 A sample project that use many hot Grunt plugins!
 The guests are:

+- [grunt-browser-sync](https://github.com/shakyshane/grunt-browser-sync):  livereloading and js injection of livereload script in your pages.
 - [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean): easy folder cleanup
 - [grunt-contrib-coffee](https://github.com/gruntjs/grunt-contrib-coffee): compile you .coffee automatically after save
 - [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat): used by [grunt-usemin](https://github.com/yeoman/grunt-usemin) to concatenate you css and js files.